Jordankwek/ID_S10205052_Assignment1/README.md

   - In all pages (Forms)
   1) Facebook logo - brings user to facebook page
   2) Instagram logo - brings user to instagram page
-  3) Form - Allows user to find out more about the person who created the portfolio
+  3) Form - Allows user to find out more about the person who created the portfolio.

 Features left to implement
 - page for achievements